-Every year, more and more visitors are spending Christmas in Malaga.
+Every year, more and more travellers are opting to spend Christmas in Malaga.
 And we certainly understand why.
 Christmas in Málaga is beautiful!
-With over 300 days of guaranteed sunshine a year, Christmas in Malaga is always going to include some of them.
-Daytime temperatures can reach the low 20s, making them perfect days for enjoying lunch on the seafront promenade or even on the beach.
-It’s also perfect weather for sightseeing, cycling along the promenade or sipping a glass of Sangria at one of the lovely squares in the centre.
-At night it cools down just enough to enjoy the typical Christmas atmosphere.
+With around 320 days of sunshine a year, Christmas in Malaga is always going to include some sun.
+Daytime temperatures are in the low, sometimes mid- 20s.
+Clearly, that makes for perfect days to enjoy lunch on the seafront promenade or even relax on the beach.
+It’s also perfect weather for sightseeing, cycling along the Mediterranean coast or sipping a glass of Sangria at one of the lovely squares in the centre.
+At night, it cools down just enough to enjoy the typical Christmas atmosphere.

 The Malagueños are already well and truly in the Christmas spirit starting in November when the amazing Christmas music and lights show begins in the city centre.
 Spanish Christmas holidays continue until January 6th– the Three Kings Day.
-So even if you want to spend Christmas and New Years at home with family and friends, there’s still time to enjoy the festivities here long after you have taken your Christmas decorations down back home!
+So even if you want to spend Christmas and New Years at home with family and friends, there’s still time to enjoy the festivities here long after you have taken your Christmas decorations down back home.
+Or even before you put them up, for that matter”

 To help you get the most out of Christmas in Malaga, read on to find out all about the Christmas traditions here.
 And of course, all the Christmas in Malaga must-see places and things to do.